mrdbourke/zero-to-mastery-ml/README.md

-# zero-to-mastery-ml
+# Zero to Mastery Machine Learning

-Blog posts and scripts related to the Zero to Mastery Machine Learning course on Udemy.
+Blog posts, scripts, projects and code related to the Zero to Mastery Machine Learning course on Udemy.

 ## How this course is structured